Custom Cycling Orthotics Revolutionise Foot Comfort and Peak Performance

 Cycling Orthotics Decreases Pain, Improves Performance

 It’s extremely common for cyclists at any level to experience tingling, numbness, or other foot pain.
-Sometimes, these manifest as ‘hot spots’ around the sides of the foot or under the toe when the arch of the foot is cramping.
+Sometimes, these manifest as ‘hot spots’ along the sides of the foot or under the toes when the arch of the foot cramps.
 There are plenty of other factors that can cause this discomfort, but the two most likely causes are shoes that are too narrow or an uneven distribution of the foot within the shoe.

-Cycling shoes often come with ‘liners’, to help adjust the pressure on your foot when pedaling.
-However, these liners often do very little actually to support your foot.
-Moreover, they are not customised to your foot, meaning they do nothing to support you adequately, or to help improve your comfort, efficiency, and/or performance.
+Cycling shoes often come with ‘liners’ to help adjust the pressure on your foot when pedalling.
+However, these liners actually do very little to support your foot.
+Moreover, they are not customised to your foot, meaning they do nothing to adequately support you or to improve your comfort, efficiency, and/or performance.

 The Foot Practice is delighted to partner with Footworks Lab in Australia to create a fully bespoke and individualised setup for your cycling shoes and bike fit.
 You can buy off-the-shelf inserts to help support your foot within your cycling shoe.
-These usually come in three variations, depending on if the arch of your foot is low, medium, or high.
+These usually come in three variations, depending on the arch of your foot: low, medium, or high.

-Unsurprisingly, our feet have a lot more variation than that.
-It may help improve the contact and sensory input between your foot and the stiff, flat sole of your cycling shoe, but off-the-shelf inserts’ benefits are still limited.
+Unsurprisingly, our feet show much more variation than that.
+It may help improve contact and sensory input between your foot and the stiff, flat sole of your cycling shoe, but the benefits of off-the-shelf inserts remain limited.
 Fully custom orthotics for cycling shoes cater specifically to your foot shape and features to give you all the support you need on your bike.

 Musculoskeletal Cycling Injuries